 Limit distractions and interruptions especially in open office spaces, allow employees to take mental breaks, and provide the right tools such as automation software.

 Long work hours often force employees to sacrifice health and fitness.
 Offer a discount for gym memberships, host weekly zumba classes, or sponsor sports clubs in your company.
 This also promotes your company image.

 One of your key functions is to be responsible for your employees’ well being.
 Every employee will not admit being overworked or stressed, so it is up to you to recognize if your employees need more balance.

 Forward-thinking organizations are aware that work-life balance has a bigger impact on the organization as a whole, not just employees.

 Effects of Work-life Balance to Employees:

 Effects of Work-life Balance to Businesses:

 Work-life balance > Long work hours

-For HR practitioners, long work hours does not equal to being more productive and more outputs.
+For HR practitioners, long work hours does not equate to being more productive and more outputs.
 Don’t patronize employees who stay late on a regular basis, because in reality, that means they are not efficient enough to do their job on time.
-What you should do instead is promote workplace efficiency and advocate work life balance.
+What you should do instead is promote workplace efficiency and advocate work-life balance.